 Bullish Candlestick Chart Patterns

-You will find Bullish Engulfing Candlestick chart patterns at the bottom of a downtrend and near support zone of a stock.
-It normally takes two days for the Engulfing pattern to formed and is made up of two Candlestick.
+You will find Bullish Engulfing Candlestick chart patterns at the bottom of a downtrend or near a support zone.
+It normally takes two days for the Engulfing pattern formed and is made up of two Candlestick.

 A bullish Hammer pattern is made up of just one candle and you will find at the bottom or near support zone.
-It looks like a hammer, as it has a long lower stick and a short body at the top of the candlestick with little or no upper stick.
+It looks like a hammer, as it has a long lower stick and a short body.
+At the top of the candlestick, it has a little or no upper stick.

 Whenever you see the hammer form in a downtrend then you can expect a potential reversal in the market.
 You must also look for a long lower stick and an increase in volume which further confirms the trend reversal.